linux-immutability-tools/containers-wrapper/README.md

 - [Containerd](https://containerd.io/) (partially supported)
 - [lilipod](https://github.com/89luca89/lilipod) (partially supported)

+> **Note**
-> **Note:** Containers Wrapper potentially supports any container engine that follows the Podman command interface, just populate the `ContainerEngine` field of the `CeOptions` struct with the name of the container engine you want to use.
+> Containers Wrapper potentially supports any container engine that follows the Podman command interface, just populate the `ContainerEngine` field of the `CeOptions` struct with the name of the container engine you want to use.

 ## Features